Climate change and renewable energy

-In 2010, the North West Renewable and Low Carbon Energy Capacity and Deployment Study (External link) was developed by the Northwest Regional Development Agency in order to assist Local Planning Authorities in preparing planning policies on renewables.
-Lancashire County Council then commissioned consultants SQW and Maslen Environmental to bring forward the information contained in this report to a local authority level and provide further technical advice regarding renewable energy potential and deployment.
+In 2010, the North West Regional Development Agency developed the North West Renewable and Low Carbon Energy Capacity and Deployment Study (external link).
+Lancashire County Council then commissioned consultants to bring forward the information contained in this report to a local authority level.

 A technical report demonstrating potential capacity for renewable energy within Lancashire county was produced in April 2011.
 In July 2011, a final report was produced, translating the technical capacity for renewable and low carbon energy to a more deployable capacity for the entire Lancashire area.
 The study provides a greater understanding of the potential for renewable energy development in West Lancashire.